yetulaxman/recipe-slideprep/README.md

   Write on your slides or on a chalkboard

-## Create your presentation in cPouta using singularity
+## Create HTML file in cPouta using singularity

 1. clone the current repo